ElaWorkshop/TagListView/README.md

 tagListView.addTag("TagListView")
 tagListView.insertTag("This should be the second tag", at: 1)

+tagListView.setTitle("New Title", at:6) // to replace the title a tag

 tagListView.removeTag("meow") // all tags with title “meow” will be removed tagListView.removeAllTags()
 ```